eclipse-kuksa/kuksa.ide/README.md

 # Kuksa-IDE Repo

-Initially contains an Eclipse Che stack that configures an Eclipse Che to Kuksa's requirements.
+This repository contains documentation and implementation to setup an Eclipse Che Kuksa instance, that incorporates an AGL workspace with Yocto support.
+The documentation is available [here](https://kuksa-che-ide.readthedocs.io/en/latest/).